 5. Sensorineural Hearing Loss

-Sensorineural hearing loss occurs when there is damage to either the hair-like cells in the inner ear that transfer sound or to the auditory nerve itself.
+Sensorineural hearing loss occurs when there is damage to the hair-like cells in the inner ear that transfer sound or to the auditory nerve itself.
 While this may not cause complete hearing loss, it can affect certain frequencies.
 Sensorineural hearing loss is often accompanied by tinnitus.

-If tinnitus is caused by changes in the way the brain processes sound, there may be no way to cure it.
-However, there are still ways to manage the symptoms, which we will look at below.
+When tinnitus is caused by changes in the way the brain processes sound, it can be more challenging to treat.
+Fortunately, there are many ways to manage the symptoms and reduce tinnitus.

-One popular technique to help manage tinnitus is known as “masking” which involves wearing a small device that resembles a hearing aid is worn (headphones can also work).
-This device produces customized sounds that drown out the annoying ringing noise of tinnitus.
+One popular technique to help manage tinnitus is known as “masking” which involves wearing a small device that resembles a hearing aid.
+This device produces customized sounds that drown out the constant fuzz or the ringing noise from tinnitus.

-You can also use standard masking sounds such as music, nature sounds, or white noise from a fan, or headphones to help manage tinnitus.
+You can also use standard masking sounds such as music, nature sounds, white noise from a fan, or headphones to help manage tinnitus.
 While there is no one-size-fits-all cure, there are various sound therapy techniques you can try.